cruseakshay/Notes/ML/R/Manipulating Time Series Data in R with xts & zoo/notes.md

 # Add a to b, and fill all missing rows of b with 0
 a + merge(b, index(a), fill = 0)

-# Add a to b and fill NAs with the last observation
+## Add a to b and fill NAs with the last observation
 a + merge(b, index(a), fill = na.locf)

+## Merging and modifying time series